Interested in creating an Agile learning environment?

 But wait… what’s instructional design?

 Instructional design is the development of learning or training programs for a target audience.
-This includes developing instructional manuals, eLearning courses, simulations, video tutorials, etc.
+This includes developing instructional manuals, eLearning courses, simulations, training videos, etc.

 Instructional designers using Agile practices can create learning courses faster, delivering a version of the course to the stakeholder or learner after each sprint.
 Plus, when you involve the learner during the content development, you’ll be able to create courses that truly help them.